bachhalaryan/Backtesting-Engine/analysis/documentation.md

 ## 1. DataManager

-The `DataManager` class is responsible for loading, caching, and fetching financial time series data from various sources.
+The `DataManager` class is responsible for loading, caching, and resampling financial time series data.

 ### `DataManager(data_path='./data', cache_path='./cache')`

 Initializes the DataManager.

--   `data_path` (str): The directory where local CSV data files are stored.
-The DataManager will look for files in the format `{symbol}_{timeframe}.csv`.
+-   `data_path` (str): The directory where local 1-minute CSV data files are stored.
+The DataManager will look for files in the format `{symbol}.csv`.
--   `cache_path` (str): The directory where processed data will be cached in Parquet format for faster subsequent access.
+-   `cache_path` (str): The directory where processed and resampled data will be cached in Parquet format for faster subsequent access.
 Cache files are named `{symbol}_{timeframe}.parquet`.

 ### `get_data(symbol: str, start_date: Optional[str] = None, end_date: Optional[str] = None, timeframe: str = '1d') -> Optional[pd.DataFrame]`

-Loads historical data for a given symbol and timeframe.
+Loads and resamples historical data for a given symbol and timeframe.
 The method prioritizes data sources in the following order:

-1.  **Cache:** Checks `cache_path` for a Parquet file.
+1.  **Cache:** Checks `cache_path` for a Parquet file with the corresponding symbol and timeframe.
-2.  **Local CSV:** Checks `data_path` for a CSV file.
-3.  **API (yfinance):** If not found locally, attempts to fetch data from Yahoo Finance.
-API-fetched data is then saved to both the local CSV and the cache for future use.
+2.  **Local 1-Min CSV:** If not found in cache, it checks `data_path` for a 1-minute CSV file (e.g., `EURUSD.csv`).
+It then resamples this data to the requested timeframe and saves it to the cache for future use.

 **Parameters:**

 -   `symbol` (str): The ticker symbol (e.g., 'AAPL', 'EURUSD').
 -   `start_date` (Optional[str]): The start date for the data in 'YYYY-MM-DD' format.
 If `None`, fetches all available data.
 -   `end_date` (Optional[str]): The end date for the data in 'YYYY-MM-DD' format.
 If `None`, fetches data up to the most recent available.
--   `timeframe` (str): The data aggregation period (e.g., '1d' for daily).
-Currently, API fetching primarily supports '1d'.
+-   `timeframe` (str): The data aggregation period (e.g., '5min', '1H', '1D').
+Uses pandas frequency strings.

 **Returns:**